abhishek-kumbhar/react-project/README.md

 ## Signup with new user to start using the application

-## We are using JWT token hence user must be created from the application interface
+We are using JWT token hence user must be created from the application interface

 `nodemon index.js`

 Runs the app in the development mode. http://localhost:9000

-##Both MySQL and Mongo Connection included under /db directory in backend folder
+Both MySQL and Mongo Connection included under /db directory in backend folder

-##make sure to install the necessary libraries